Branched covering representation of non-orientable $4$-manifolds: Proof of Theorem

 We distinguish two cases, according to the parity of $d$.

 \textbf{Case 1: \boldmath $d$ odd.} By Lemma \ref{coveringnhoodrp}, there exists a $3$-fold simple branched covering

 which admits a fiberwise extension to a $3$-fold simple branched covering

-Notice that the restriction of $\widehat q$ over $\partial T(\RP^3,\RP^4)$ coincides with the pullback of $q$ under the universal covering $u: S^3 \rightarrow \RP^3$, which is given by the restriction of the projection $T(\RP^3,\RP^4) \to \RP^3$ to the boundary.
+Notice that the restriction of $\widehat q$ over $\Bd T(\RP^3,\RP^4)$ coincides with the pullback of $q$ under the universal covering $u\colon S^3 \rightarrow \RP^3$, which is given by the restriction of the projection $T(\RP^3,\RP^4) \to \RP^3$ to the boundary.

 We can suppose without loss of generality that $\widetilde q$ is ribbon fillable.
-Indeed, if this is not the case, Lemma \ref{lem:fillableimplicaribbon} implies that $\widetilde q$ does not represent the trivial element in the cobordism group $\Gamma_3^{\textup{or}}$ of $3$-fold simple branched coverings, whose description is given in Theorem \ref{thm:cob}.
-Now, applying one Montesinos move $C^{\pm}$ to $q$ amounts to applying two Montesinos moves of the same type to the pullback $\widetilde q$.
-Then, by Lemma \ref{lem:montesinos} a single Montesinos move on $q$ suffices to make $\widetilde q$ trivial in $\Gamma_3^\text{or}\cong \Z_3$, and hence ribbon fillable by Lemma \ref{lem:fillableimplicaribbon}.
-Notice that the domains of $\widehat q$ and $\widetilde q$ are unchanged, since in virtue of Remark \ref{mont} a Montesinos move $C^{\pm}$ does not change the homotopy class of the maps and hence they induce the same pullbacks.
+Indeed, if this is not the case, Lemma \ref{lem:fillableimplicaribbon} implies that $\widetilde q$ does not represent the trivial element in the cobordism group $\Gamma_3^{\textup{or}}$ of $3$-fold simple branched coverings for any orientation of the branch set $B_{\widetilde{q}}$.
+Fixing an arbitrary orientation on $B_q$, we consider the $u$-invariant orientation induced on $B_{\widetilde q}$ and observe that applying one oriented Montesinos move $C^{\pm}$ to $q$ amounts to applying two oriented Montesinos moves of the same type to the pullback $\widetilde q$.
+Then, by Theorem \ref{thm:cob} and Lemma \ref{lem:montesinos} a single oriented Montesinos move on $q$ suffices to make $\widetilde q$ trivial in $\Gamma_3^\text{or}\cong \Z_3$, and hence ribbon fillable by Lemma \ref{lem:fillableimplicaribbon}.
+Notice that the domains of $\widehat q$ and $\widetilde q$ are unchanged.
+Moreover, Remark \ref{mont} implies that an oriented Montesinos move $C^{\pm}$ does not change the homotopy class of a given covering and the induced pullbacks are hence not affected by this operation.

 At this point, we assume that $\widetilde q$ is ribbon fillable.
 We stabilize $k$ times $q$ as in Proposition \ref{cor} to get a $d$-fold simple branched covering

 with $k=(d-3)/2$.
 Then, we consider its fiberwise extension